 Before the modern powered treadmills were actually developed for work.
 They were used to harness the power of animals or humans to power machinery.
 Manual treadmills have been used as exercise machines in the past but the invention of electrically powered treadmills truly made them popular.

-Treadmills offer a way to do simple exercise in the safety of your own home or the gym just like exercise bikes.
+Treadmills offer a way to do a simple exercise in the safety of your own home or the gym just like exercise bikes.
 Running is generally more effective than cycling, so treadmills are popular for a reason.
 They also allow you to practice running during the winter when the weather doesn’t allow you to do your regular training.

-For seniors treadmills can be a great way to get exercise at home when the weather outside is slippery.
-Naturally they can be used for walking as well.
-Treadmills can however be a bit dangerous to seniors if they are not specifically designed with certain safety precautions.
+For seniors, treadmills can be a great way to get exercise at home when the weather outside is slippery.
+Naturally, they can be used for walking as well.
+Treadmills can, however, be a bit dangerous to seniors if they are not specifically designed with certain safety precautions.

-This is because using treadmills requires a certain amount of balance and coordination, especially when you use the for running.
+This is because using treadmills requires a certain amount of balance and coordination, especially when you use them for running.
 If you stumble or have abort running for one reason or another at full speed, it’s possible to fall with catastrophic consequences.